 "Safari by vehicle is like watching the movie, but safari on foot is like reading the book."

-The Outpost also offers guests a meditative walking safari experience known as a Zen guided walk.
+We also offers guests a meditative walking safari experience known as a Zen guided walk.
 The walk is carried out in silence, which allows guests to fully immerse themselves into the surrounds, engage all of the senses and be one with nature.
 In our age of noise and distractions, quietening the mind like this can be a very refreshing and healing experience.

-KRUGER AT ITS best
+KRUGER AT ITS BEST

-The Outpost is one of only three concessionaires within the Makuleke Contractual Park in northern Kruger.
+We are one of only three concessionaires within the Makuleke Contractual Park in northern Kruger.
 This remote 24 000 hectare concession is the largest and most biodiverse in the Kruger National Park.
 As much as 80% of Kruger’s total biodiversity occurs here in an area only slightly more than 2% of its total size.
 Within the area lie two rivers which are hugged by some of the largest fever tree forests in the world and sandstone gorges, such as Lanner Gorge, dotted with thousand year old baobab trees and wide open flood plains, great for spectacular wildlife sightings, especially when experienced on foot.